-Dr. Rachel Masi, our guest blogger, is the director of research for Sandy Hook Promise.
+Dr. Rachel Masi, our guest blogger, is a research consultant with Sandy Hook Promise.
 As a psychologist, clinician, researcher, and mother, she brings an incredible amount of knowledge and insight to her work.

 The harsh reality of the new wave of COVID-19 mutations this fall, coupled with the anxieties of returning to school after more than a year of uncertainty and virtual learning, has had a significant impact on our youth, staff, and parents.